As a DC limo service driver, I have to be prepared for any eventuality:

 The Secret Service usually sets up a tent outside the restaurant’s entrance, so nobody has a direct line of sight at him as he walks in.
 But sometimes the tent is a decoy, and the president sneaks in through the back door or the service entrance.

-The staff of the restaurant are thoroughly checked before dinnertime—with background checks and metal-detector wands—and fellow diners are given the wand treatment, too.
-I have it on good authority (from a big-time chef contact) that the Secret Service even sets up shop in the kitchen, watching the chef and asking more questions than a curious four year old about all the ingredients.
+The staff of the restaurant is thoroughly checked before dinnertime—with background checks and metal-detector wands—and fellow diners are given the wand treatment, too.
+I have it on good authority (from a big-time chef contact) that the Secret Service even sets up shop in the kitchen, watching the chef and asking more questions than a curious four-year-old about all the ingredients.

 We DC limo rental service drivers aren’t given any notice for these executive events, unfortunately.